 John Stanley-13 June 1355

 Piers spent days positioning horses in stables close to the chateau without raising suspicion.
-The Earl left to see Gaston de Foix.
-He passed on a request from the Prince that his personal guards, the Lions of Aquitaine, should be present during the feast.
+The Earl left to see Gaston de Foix to request that the Prince’s personal guards, the Lions of Aquitaine, should be present during the feast.
 The request was granted.

-The Earl left to mobilise resources from the camp.
+The Earl then left to mobilise resources from the camp.

 Lady Eleanor made a big fuss about preparations for a fete, scheduled to start at midnight on the same evening as the feast.
 She declared that as it was now so warm in the evenings, she would hold the fete outside in the courtyard.
 However, work was needed to provide satisfactory lighting.